practable/.github/profile/README.md

 <figcaption align = "center"><b>Examples of remote laboratory experiment installations at UK Higher Education campuses</b></figcaption>
 </figure>

-## Contributing / Adopting

-We welcome contributions, feature requests, and issues.
-Our contribution guidelines are [here](https://github.com/practable/.github/blob/522a3ff4bb039da113a273b92cf73436778faf2f/docs/CONTRIBUTING.md).

-We're still developing documentation for all the great stuff we've built so far, so a fully asynchronous / non-gate-kept approach to contributions, or  getting started, is slightly further down the road.
-Meanwhile, just drop Tim a message at <tim@practable.io>.

-If you like the idea of remote labs, but are not sure whether it would work for you, we're also keen to hear about what your particular barriers to adoption might be.
-Perhaps we are already working on a solution not visible here.

-## Bibliography
+## Example Academic Outputs

+### Papers

-All of the references below should be openly accessible.
+All of the papers below should be openly accessible.
 If any are not, please just let us know so we can arrange alternative hosting for the affected paper.

 [Open-source remote laboratory experiments for controls engineering education](https://doi.org/10.1177/03064190221081451)